1969: The Velvet Underground Live: Original LP

 All tracks written by Lou Reed.

 Compact disc

 Notes on CD releases

 When issued on CD by PolyGram in 1988, the double album (which always sold for the price of a single album) was split into two budget-priced CDs.
 As denoted in bold above, each CD contains one previously unreleased bonus track not on the original release.
-Many tracks, in particular "Beginning to See the Light" and "Over You", appear to be recorded straight from a vinyl edition of the album (as opposed to being from the same original sources used to compile the initial LP release).

 The complete master tapes for the Matrix shows were rediscovered in the 2010s and have been remixed and remastered as 2015's The Complete Matrix Tapes, which, as implied by the title, features the unexpurgated Matrix recordings over four compact discs.